-In my free time I enjoy exploring new restaurants, hearing live bands, going out dancing, reading, finding new things I haven't explored, and spending time with my friends.
+In my free time I enjoy exploring new restaurants, hearing live bands, going out dancing, reading, finding new things I haven't explored, and spending time with my friends and children.

 What is your teaching philosophy?

 Everyone has the ability to learn something new; it is just a matter of finding out how to get things to resonate with each person, while understanding that each person is different.

 If a student has difficulty learning a skill or concept, what would you do?

 Practice and repetition always helps.
 I also try to explain things in different ways.